mandre/mandre.github.io/_posts/2017-12-01-essential_tools_of_an_openstack_contributor.md

 My talk covered the different kinds of contribution and highlighted some of the lesser known -- but essential -- tools available, giving tips and tricks learned from years of practice.
-I hope both the casual contributor and the more experienced one can find nuggets useful information in this presentation.
+I hope both the casual contributor and the more experienced one can find useful nuggets of information in this presentation.

 <center>
   <iframe src="https://drive.google.com/file/d/1a3R4C-iVC8i2PaC3ckIB96f80ZT_O-WL/preview" width="640" height="403"></iframe>